kawasakiyuta/mercari/README.md

 ### Association

 * belongs_to :user
-* has_many   :comments,dependent: :destroy
+* has_many   :comments   ,dependent: :destroy
 * belongs_to :brand
-* has_many   :likes,dependent: :destroy
+* has_many   :likes      ,dependent: :destroy
-* belongs_to :delivery,dependent: :destroy
+* belongs_to :delivery   ,dependent: :destroy
 * has_many   :thee_paths
+* belongs_to :saler      ,dependent: :destroy
+* belongs_to :buyer      ,dependent: :destroy

 ## thee_pathsテーブル